 Peter Stanley, Dickson

 16 April: A small victory for people power: War Memorial quietly posts some material relevant to its decision-making on the $498m extensions project

 One of the criticisms of the way the War Memorial has gone about promoting its plans to spend $498m of your money on extending its premises is that it has done so behind closed doors.
 The big launch on 1 November followed provisions in a couple of Budgets for scoping studies and some broad hints from Director Nelson in Senate Estimates.
 Consultation with the public was minimal and gathered ‘feedback’ from just 134 individuals.
 Director Nelson has been criticised in the Canberra Times (see below 14 April) for his failure to engage with critics.

 This has changed.
 Following the recent open letter and petition against the plans, the Memorial has seen fit to post on its website a 2017 consultant’s report (GHD) on options plus an Agenda Paper for a July 2018 Council meeting which discussed options.
+(The former document was released in response to an FOI claim.)
 We’ll be reading this material closely, as will other people who are interested in the project.

 The Memorial has traded on its ‘sacred’ status to achieve better financial outcomes than other national cultural institutions.
 It has suffered less from the efficiency dividend than have other institutions and it gets an easy run through accountability mechanisms like Senate Estimates and annual reporting.
 It needs to be held to account more rigorously than it has been.

 When people in powerful positions choose to not provide their side of the story, our readers are poorer for it, as are the people who refuse to provide it …